bitwarden/contributing-docs/docs/architecture/adr/0012-angular-filename-convention.md

 - `.request` - Api Request
 - `.response` - Api Response
 - `.type` - Enum
-- `.service.implementation` - Implementation of an abstract service
+- `.service.abstraction` - Abstract class for a service, used for DI, not all services needs an abstract class

 The class names are expected to use the suffix as part of their class name as well.
 I.e. a service implementation will be named `FolderServiceImplementation`, a request model will be named